austinnoronha/learning_express_mongodb_handlebars/README.md

 ## General info

-This is a simple learning activity wherein we will be learning about nodejs, express, templating with handlebars and creating API with CRUD
+This is a simple learning activity wherein we will be learning about nodejs, express, mongodb and templating with handlebars; and create an CRUD API for Courses

 ## Technologies